 If you don’t have one, you should change that now.

-Calls to action.
-Do you have one?
-Do you have multiple?
-What is a call to action?
-If you are a creative person trying to make it online, you need to be aware of this concept.
+If you are a creative person trying to make a business online, you need to have at least one call to action.
 Basically, a call to action is a command for your audience.
 It’s the sales pitch on social media captions.
 It’s the long ramble YouTubers give at the end of their videos.
 A call to action is any action your audience performs that will benefit you as a creator/business.

 Like, subscribe, turn on notifications, visit my website, become a patron on Patreon, support this content with a donation, follow the link in my bio, visit my store, buy merch, buy art, buy something else, share this post, bookmark it, visit my blog, sign up for my email list, and so on.